Loop quantum gravity: LQG and related research programs

 Several research groups have attempted to combine LQG with other research programs: Johannes Aastrup, Jesper M. Grimstrup et al. research combines noncommutative geometry with canonical quantum gravity and Ashtekar variables, Laurent Freidel, Simone Speziale, et al., spinors and twistor theory with loop quantum gravity, and Lee Smolin et al. with Verlinde entropic gravity and loop gravity.
 Stephon Alexander, Antonino Marciano and Lee Smolin have attempted to explain the origins of weak force chirality in terms of Ashketar's variables, which describe gravity as chiral, and LQG with Yang–Mills theory fields in four dimensions.
-Sundance Bilson-Thompson, Hackett et al., has attempted to introduce the standard model via LQGs degrees of freedom as an emergent property (by employing the idea of noiseless subsystems, a useful notion introduced in a more general situation for constrained systems by Fotini Markopoulou-Kalamara et al.
+Sundance Bilson-Thompson, Hackett et al., has attempted to introduce the standard model via LQGs degrees of freedom as an emergent property (by employing the idea of noiseless subsystems, a notion introduced in a more general situation for constrained systems by Fotini Markopoulou-Kalamara et al.)